-2.22 Retroactive Bitemporal Relation
+3.22 Retroactive Temporal Relation

-A bitemporal relation schema is retroactive if each stored fact of any instance is always valid in the past.
-The concept may be applied to bitemporal relation instances, individual tuples, and to updates.
+A temporal relation schema including at least valid time is retroactive if each stored fact of any instance is always valid in the past.
+The concept may be applied to temporal relation instances, individual tuples, and to updates.

-The name is motivated by the observation that a retroactive bit bit post relation contains only information concerning the past (+E8).
+The name is motivated by the observation that a retroactive bitemporal relation contains only information concerning the past (+E8).

-2.23 Predictive Temporal Relation
+3.23 Predictive Temporal Relation